Logarithmic Enriques varieties: Introduction

 \section{Introduction}

 In the Enriques--Kodaira classification of smooth complex algebraic surfaces, an \emph{Enriques surface} is by definition a minimal surface $X$ of Kodaira dimension $\kappa = 0$, arithmetic genus $p_g(X) \coloneqq h^0(K_X) = 0$ and irregularity $q(X) \coloneqq h^1(\cO_X) = 0$.
-It follows that the canonical divisor $K_X$ is $2$-torsion and that the \'etale double covering defined by the $2$-torsion line bundle $\cO_X(K_X)$ realizes $X$ as the quotient of a K3 surface $Y$ by a fixed point free nonsymplectic involution.
+It follows that the canonical divisor $K_X$ is $2$-torsion and that the \'etale double cover defined by the $2$-torsion line bundle $\cO_X(K_X)$ realizes $X$ as the quotient of a K3 surface $Y$ by a fixed point free nonsymplectic involution (see for instance~\cite[Chapter~VIII]{Beauville_book}).
 As a consequence, its fundamental group $\pi_1(X)$ is isomorphic to $\IZ/2\IZ$.
-The existence of a nonsymplectic automorphism imposes that $Y$ is projective, hence $X$ too.
+The existence of a nonsymplectic automorphism imposes that $Y$ is projective, hence $X$ too (see for instance~\cite[Proposition~6]{Beauville_remarks}).
 Conversely, every fixed point free involution on a K3 surface $Y$ is nonsymplectic by the holomorphic Lefschetz fixed point formula.
 This imposes that $Y$ is projective, and the quotient variety is an Enriques surface.

-In a different flavour, starting from a smooth complex algebraic surface $X$ with nontrivial but $2$-torsion canonical bundle, the \'etale degree two covering $Y\to X$ defined by the canonical sheaf is such that $K_Y = 0$, so $p_g(Y) = 1$ and $Y$ is a minimal surface which is either a K3 surface or an Abelian surface.
-If we further assume that the $q(X) = 0$, then the Euler characteristic of $X$ is $\chi(X, \cO_X) = 1$, so $\chi(Y, \cO_Y) = 2$, hence $q(Y) = 0$ and $Y$ is a K3 surface.
+In a different flavour, starting from a smooth complex algebraic surface $X$ with nontrivial but $2$-torsion canonical bundle, the \'etale degree two cover $Y\to X$ defined by the canonical sheaf is such that $K_Y = 0$, so $p_g(Y) = 1$ and $Y$ is a minimal surface which is either a K3 surface or an Abelian surface.
+If we further assume that $q(X) = 0$, then the Euler characteristic of $X$ is $\chi(X, \cO_X) = 1$, so $\chi(Y, \cO_Y) = 2$, hence $q(Y) = 0$ and $Y$ is a K3 surface.
 We refer to Beauville~\cite[Chapter~VIII]{Beauville_book}, Barth--Hulek--Peters--van de Ven~\cite{BHPV} or Cossec--Dolgachev~\cite{CossecDolgachev} for more characterizations of Enriques surfaces.

+These equivalent points of view on Enriques surfaces offer different strategies to extend their definition to higher dimension in the nonsingular setup, which have been explored in~Boissi\`ere--Nieper-Wisskirchen--Sarti~\cite{BNWS}, Oguiso--Schr\"oer~\cite{OS1} and Yoshikawa~\cite{Yoshikawa}: these are called {\it Enriques manifolds}.
+A recent interest for Enriques manifolds occurs in the framework of the investigation of the Morrison--Kawamata cone conjecture by Pacienza and the third author~\cite{PS} and more recently by Gachet~\cite{Gachet}.
+In light of recent developments on the Beauville--Bogomolov decomposition of singular varieties with trivial first Chern class~\cite{Druel, GKP_singular, HoringPeternell}, it is interesting to extend further the definition of Enriques manifolds to the singular setting.